 The plan is too big!
 I tell this to myself constantly as I design, no matter how large the final product is meant to be.
 Even Bavarian castles should be designed with this in mind.

-A square foot of built space costs about $105 (in these parts), just to a basic level of quality.
+A square foot of basic built space (not kitchen or bath, which runs almost double) costs about $130 (in these parts), just to a basic level of quality.
 If I take out the space of a 3’x3′ hallway I will save about $1000.
 That amount would buy me a very fancy jetted bathtub.
-If I can shorten a standard-quality 30’x40′ house to 30’x36′, I can save over $20,000 dollars from an expected cost of $120,000.
+If I can shorten a standard-quality 30’x40′ house to 30’x36′, I can save over $25,000 dollars from an expected cost of $180,000.

 Site and Prep Costs